kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicy.md

 ## VaultPolicy Status

 VaultPolicy `status` shows the status of Vault Policy.
-It is maintained by Vault operator.
+It is maintained by KubeVault operator.
 It contains following fields:

 - `observedGeneration`: Specifies the most recent generation observed for this resource.
 It corresponds to the resource's generation, which is updated on mutation by the API Server.